2009 Multicultural Professional Development Conference

 University Career Services: Diversity Digest

-Opportunities sent out biweekly via this listserv are designed to attract students from diverse backgrounds, bilingual students, cultural studies majors and those with an interest in social justice into fields or organizations where they are underrepresented or are needed to serve a particular community.
+This biweekly newsletter promotes opportunities where companies/organizations are seeking applicants from diverse backgrounds including bilingual students, cultural studies majors or those interested in fields or organizations where they are underrepresented or needed to serve a particular community.
 These updates include diversity-related career events happening on Grounds, opportunities like student groups or community events where you can gain experience, as well as, internships, leadership programs, and scholarships sponsored by employers.

 If you would like to subscribe to the Diversity Digest, please complete the following steps:

 1) Create or log into your CAVLink account

 2) Select "Profile"

-3) Select "Edit" under the "Academic" section of your profile
+3) Under the "Academic" seciont of your profile select "Edit"

 4) Scroll down to the bottom of the page to "Subscribe to the Diversity Digest" and select "Yes"